ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 5

-In Chapter 5, we learn blah
+In Chapter 5, we learn about conditional statements.

 [top](#top)